jasongrimes/hello-docker/README.md

 Press `ctl-C` in the docker-compose terminal to stop the containers.

-## Building and running for production and test
+## Building for production and test

 When building the containers, tag them with the current Git commit SHA.